browserpass/browserpass-extension/README.md

 ### Usage via right-click menu

-You can right-click anywhere a visited website and there will appear a menu with an option `browserpass - <n> entries`, where `n` is the number of entries that match the host of the visited website.
-When you select an entry, that one gets automatically filled in, equivalent to the behavior when an entry is selected from the browserpass popup.
-This can be helpful if you want to fill credentials in a browser popup window wighout extension buttons.
+You can right-click anywhere a visited website and there will appear a menu with an option `Browserpass - <n> entries`, where `n` is the number of entries that match the host of the visited website.
+When you select an entry, that one gets automatically filled in, equivalent to the behavior when an entry is selected from the Browserpass popup.
+This can be helpful if you want to fill credentials in a browser popup window without extension buttons.
 Selecting single form fields and choosing values to fill in is currently not supported

 ![The right-click menu of browserpass](https://i.imgur.com/X2Q5LZn.png)